trustcrypto/python-onlykey/README.md

 ```

-**2) Interactive Mode**

-Or you can run commands in an interactive shell like this:
+Run commands in Interactive Mode like this:

 ```
 $ onlykey-cli
-OnlyKey CLI v0.2
+OnlyKey CLI v0.3
-Press the right arrow to insert the suggestion.
 Press Control-C to retry.
 Control-D to exit.

 OnlyKey> getlabels